ajv-validator/ajv/CONTRIBUTING.md

 Before submitting the issue, please try the following:

 - use the latest stable Node.js and `npm`
-- use `yarn` instead of `npm` - the issue can be related to https://github.com/npm/npm/issues/19877
+- try using `yarn` instead of `npm` - the issue can be related to https://github.com/npm/npm/issues/19877
-- remove `node_modules` and `package-lock.json` and run install again
+- remove `node_modules` and `package-lock.json` and run `npm install` again

 If nothing helps, please submit:

 1. The version of Ajv you are using
-2. Operating system and node.js version
+2. Operating system and Node.js version
 3. Package manager and its version
-4. Link to (or contents of) package.json
+4. Link to (or contents of) package.json and package-lock.json
 5. Error messages
 6. The output of `npm ls`